The Derrida-Retaux model on a geometric Galton-Watson tree: Introduction

-where the law of $Y_{0}$ is given by $(1-p) \delta_{0}+ p\nu$, with $\nu$ a probability distribution on $\N$.
+where the law of $Y_{0}$ is given by $(1-p) \delta_{0}+ p\nu$, with $\nu$ a probability distribution on $\N$, and $\eqdist$ denotes the equality in law.
 The corresponding critical value $p_c$ will naturally depend on the initial distribution $\nu$.
-A weaker form of the conjecture in equation \eqref{conjectureDR} was proved in \cite{bmvxyz_conjecture_DR} for the model in equation \eqref{iteration:m}.
+A weaker form of the conjecture, stated as equation \eqref{conjectureDR}, was proved in \cite{bmvxyz_conjecture_DR} for the model given by equation \eqref{iteration:m}.
 Specifically, assuming that $\int x^3 m^x \nu(\dd x)< \infty$ (an integrability condition that is also necessary), it was shown that

 Moreover, Chen \cite{Chen-freeenergy} recently established the infinite differentiability of the function $p\mapsto F_{Y}((1-p) \delta_{0}+p \nu)$, thereby proving that the phase transition is of infinite order.